yandex-cloud/yandex-cloud-ml-sdk/CONTRIBUTING.md

 It is generally a good idea to setup pre-commit locally, otherwise some robot will come to your PR and will either make commit with fixes (and you will need to pull it or overwrite with a force push), either it will break the tests with the things it can't fix.

+# Documentation

+On PR we are running `sphinx-build -W` which are failing in case of any warnings such as unresolved references or wrong rst syntaxt in docstrings.

+To install sphinx and other required for work with documentation, run `pip isntall -r docs/requirements.txt -e .` in the repo root.

+To run sphinx locally to check if there are any errors or warnings, run `sphinx-build docs docs/_build -E -W` in the repo root.
+It will generate html in the `docs/_build` folder which you could check out in case you want to be sure how is your doc will looks like.

+Also you could install `sphinx-autobuild` and run `sphinx-autobuild docs docs/_build --watch src` to run a webserver (it will be available at http://localhost:8000 by-default) and automatically rebuild a doc when you save a file.